newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Contact
 ~~~~~~~

-Contact list will be displayed from following URL and you can add new contact
+Contact list will be displayed from the following URL and you can add a new contact
 by clicking ``Add contact`` & add contact details (like phone number, name,
 description about contact, contact status) under one phonebook from phonebook list.

-If Contact is active and linked phonebook is also attached with running campaign,
+If the contact is active and linked phonebook is also attached with running campaign,
-then Contact will be added into campaign subscriber.
+then the contact will be added into campaign subscribers.

 From contact list, click on contact which you want to update.